10 Vegetables You Can Still Plant for a Late Harvest

 Carrots are a bit slower growing than radishes, but they are absolutely worth planting for a late fall harvest.

-Many varieties take 60–75 days to mature, so carrots seeded around early September can be pulled in November (or even later if your climate is mild or you use frost protection).
+Many varieties take 60–75 days to mature, so carrots seeded around early October can be pulled for the end of November (or even later if your climate is mild or you use frost protection).

 One great thing about carrots is their hardiness.
 They can tolerate a wide range of temperatures, from summer warmth to freezing cold.